 Lethrinops microstoma was first described by Trewavas in 1931.
 The genus name Lethrinops can be broken down into two parts.
 ‘Ops’ means ‘appearance’ and Lethrinus is a reference to the genus of saltwater fish Lethrinus (Lethrinidae), which they somewhat resemble.
 Together they give the meaning that these species have the appearance of the genus Lethrinus.
 The species name microstoma also consists of two parts.
 ‘Micro’ means ‘small’ and ‘stoma’ means ‘mouth’, a reference to the small mouth of this species.

-Two other names are used in the trade: Lethrinops Aurita and Lethrinops sp. yellow black dorsal.
+Two other names are used in the trade: Lethrinops Aurita and Lethrinops sp. yellow-black dorsal.

-The colour of a dominant male is more subtle than many other Malawi cichlids.
+The color of a dominant male is more subtle than many other Malawi cichlids.
 They get a blue head.
 The flank shows a metallic green/blue with vague vertical bands.
 The dorsal and caudal fins are orange/blue mottled.
 The upper edge of the dorsal fin shows a white band with a black streak underneath.
 The anal fin becomes darker with clearly visible egg spots.

-Lethrinops colouring in the wild
+Lethrinops coloring in the wild